Investment Policy and Strategy

 - completed College District broker/dealer questionnaire

-A list of qualified broker/dealers will be reviewed at least annually by the Board.
+A list of qualified broker/dealers will be reviewed and adopted at least annually by the Board.
 In order to perfect the required DVP process the banking services depository, or its brokerage subsidiary, will not be used as a broker.

 Time and Demand Deposits with Pledged Collateral

 All bank time and demand deposits shall be collateralized above the FDIC coverage by pledged collateral.
 In order to anticipate market changes and provide a level of security for all funds, collateral will be maintained and monitored by the pledging depository at 102% of market value of principal and accrued interest on the deposits.
 The bank shall monitor and maintain the margins on a daily basis.